Blessian/Blessian/README.md

 </div>

 # 📢 Introduce
-AI Engineer Who wants to Create an Awesome New World!
+AI Engineer who wants to create an "Awesome New World"!
 - Interested in LLM
 - Interested in Generative AI